Low vision assessment

 Low vision is both a subspeciality and a condition.
-Optometrists, Opticians and Ophthalmologists after their training may undergo further training in Low vision assessment and management.
+Optometrists, Opticians, Orthoptists and Ophthalmologists after their training may undergo further training in Low vision assessment and management.
 There are various classifications for low vision, this varies from country to country and even from state to state.
 It must however be noted that the work of a low vision specialist is very important as they aid individuals with reduced vision even in the presence of conventional lenses to be able to make use of their residual vision.
 People benefitting from low vision assessment must be motivated to make use of the residual vision and must again be willing to use the various aids that would be prescribed.

+Purpose

+The purpose of a low vision assessment is to determine a person's functional or residual vision.
+This will reveal how a person uses their eyesight in real life settings and the visual aids which are most appropriate to support their functional vision.
+Functional vision is assessed by six different fields (visual acuity, visual field, contrast sensitivity, colour discrimination, and oculomotor control), meaning every person's results will be different and require an individualised support plan.

+After a low vision assessment, an assessor will work with the person to discuss their goals for mobility, navigation, technology, and more.
+They will be able to suggest low vision aids, including technology and mobility supports, as well as practical tips and strategies for daily tasks.

 Classification

-The World Health Organization (WHO) classifies people with low vision as follows:
+The World Health Organization classifies people with low vision as follows: